 For example, many of my clients tell me that they find themself snacking not because they are hungry but because it’s a habit.
 They sit at the computer and work for an extended period.
 Then they get an internal feeling of some sort that they recognize as a need to get away from the desk.
 They go to or past the kitchen and eat a snack.
 You see, what they need is not nourishment but a break.
 And there are plenty of alternative behaviors that can serve them as a break.
 In addition, easy adjustment to the environment, like putting all foods out of sight, makes it easier to make a switch.

 Instead of focusing on controlling and suppressing old habits, you work on building new ones.
 As a result, you create more choices for yourself.
 With time, new behaviors become habits that serve you better and replace old ones.
 Your willingness to practice, curiosity about the process, and kindness to yourself are the key ingredients of your progress.

-However, being a human, you don’t always make the best choices.
-When you are flexible, you can return to your weight loss program very quickly and without guilt.
+Flexibility is about accepting your human nature and the ever-changing environment.
+You can deviate from and return to your regular eating pattern quickly and without guilt when you are flexible.
 Flexibility also helps to keep an open mind about the program itself.
 If what you are doing isn’t working, it’s time to shift things around.

 If you have struggled with weight loss for years, tried many diets, but the weight keeps coming back, it’s time to try something new.

 You have the inner wisdom to be successful, and I’m just an additional resource for you.
 I bring an outside perspective, knowledge of nutrition science and physiology.
-When you need cheering up or an accountability partner, I’m a friendly voice.
+When you need cheering up or encouragement, I’m a friendly voice.